canonical/rockcraft/docs/reference/extensions/fastapi-framework.rst

 ====================================================================

 You can use this key to specify any dependencies required for your FastAPI application.
-For example, below we use it to specify ``libpq-dev``:
+In the following example we use it to specify ``libpq-dev``:

 .. code-block:: yaml